Simulation framework

 Input/Output

 A file can be loaded into a new simulation object with the following function.
-It checks the file version against the current version of Ulula; if the file version is too old for the file to be compatible, the loading process is aborted.
+It checks the file version against the current version of Ulula.
+If the file version is too old for the file to be compatible, the loading process is aborted.

 Load a snapshot file into a simulation object